 - You specify the local or Norwegian Krone amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

-- Once your funds are received by the provider the converted NOK amount will be transfered to the recipient account you specify in Svalbard And Jan Mayen.
+- Once your funds are received by the provider the converted NOK amount will be transfered to the recipient account you specify in Svalbard and Jan Mayen.

-Use our Send to NOK calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Norwegian Krone deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to Norwegian Krone calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Norwegian Krone deposited into the recipient bank account and less margins and fees kept by the banks!